Meet Jordan

 Hello and welcome!

-I’m a white, queer, and non-binary/agender Phoenix-based therapist applying trauma-informed and anti-oppressive practice approaches in my work with clients in Arizona.
+I’m a white, queer, and non-binary/agender Kansas City-based therapist applying trauma-informed and anti-oppressive practice approaches in my work with clients in Arizona, Kansas, and Missouri.

 I have been intrigued by internal experience my whole life.
 Whether I was trying to understand animal behavior as a kid, or later in life when I studied political decision-making and philosophy, the subjective experience of everything from relationships to nature to spiritual experience has always been my area of interest.